gunantos/ci4vuejs-starter/README.md

-# CodeIgniter 4 Application Starter
+# CodeIgniter 4 and VUEJS Application Starter

+Create application with CodeIgniter 4 and VUEJS

 ## What is VUEJS?